XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

   expected that the CDN will translate arbitrarily between versions.
 A HTTP/1.1 server may indirectly end up talking to a h2 client, and vice versa.

-  The SplitHTTP client in Xray does not support HTTP/1.1 over TLS.
-If TLS is enabled, h2 prior knowledge is assumed.
-The supported combinations are therefore HTTP/1.1 without TLS, and h2 with TLS.
+  In order to keep the implementation simple, SplitHTTP client in Xray assumes h2 prior knowledge if TLS is enabled.
+HTTP/1.1 has to be enabled explicitly by setting `http/1.1` ALPN. h2c is not supported on the client at all.

   The SplitHTTP server in Xray supports all common combinations as expected:
-  HTTP/1.1 with or without TLS, and h2 with TLS.
+  HTTP/1.1 with or without TLS, h2 and h2c, however no h3.

+  Neither Xray server nor client support h3, but this may change in the future.